digital-fabric/papercraft/README.md

 ### Tag and Attribute Formatting

-P2 does not make any assumption about what tags and attributes you can use.
+Papercraft does not make any assumption about what tags and attributes you can use.
 You can mix upper and lower case letters, and you can include arbitrary characters in tag and attribute names.
 However, in order to best adhere to the HTML specs and common practices, tag names and attributes will be formatted according to